 - Chair of the Department of Electrical and Computer Engineering

-- Filmer Chair Professor of Electrical and Computer Engineering
+- Walter and Harriet Filmer Endowed Chair in Electrical and Computer Engineering

-Saniie has over 350 publications in technical journals, conference proceedings, book chapters, and technical reports.
-To access his publications and research projects, please visit his research website (ECASP Research Laboratory).
+Saniie has over 420 publications in technical journals, conference proceedings, book chapters, and technical reports.
+To access his publications and research projects, please visit his research website.